-- Safety elements of general plans must be revised upon the next update to the Housing Element on or after January 1, 2014 to address specific wildfire hazard planning requirements for all jurisdictions with lands in the State Responsibility Area (SRA) or Very High Fire Hazard Severity Zones (VHFHSZs) (GC § 65302(g)).
+- General Plan Safety Elements must be revised upon the next update to the Housing Element on or after January 1, 2014 to address specific wildfire hazard planning requirements for all jurisdictions with lands in the SRA or VHFHSZs (GC § 65302(g)).
 The revisions must include information about wildfire hazards and risks, as well as goals, policies, objectives and implementation measures for the protection of the community from the unreasonable risk of wildfire (GC § 65302(g) and 65302.5). - Before approving a tentative subdivision map or parcel map within the SRA or VHFHSZs, a county must make certain findings that the subdivision is consistent with fire safety and defensible space regulations in Public Resources Code § 4290 and 4291, and that fire protection and suppression services are available for the subdivision (GC § 66474.02).